 PGA Boulevard's Quieter Second Floor

-Palm Beach Gardens' dining scene does not announce itself loudly.
-Along PGA Boulevard, the visible ground-floor tenants — chains, fast-casual formats, sports bars — give a misleading impression of the full picture.
+FLOZA is a restaurant in Palm Beach Gardens serving wood-fired sourdough pizza and fresh pasta, with a casual dress code, walk-in-friendly service, and an approximate price of $25 per person.
+Along PGA Boulevard, the visible ground-floor tenants, chains, fast-casual formats, sports bars, give a misleading impression of the full picture.
 The more considered operators tend to occupy less obvious positions: off main corridors, on upper floors, in suite-style addresses that require a deliberate decision to find.
 FLOZA, at 6271 PGA Blvd, unit 207, operates in exactly that register.
 A second-floor address in a mixed-use building filters out the casual walk-in traffic almost by design, and in a suburban dining corridor, that kind of self-selection changes the character of a room before a single plate arrives.

 The geography of North Palm Beach County's independent restaurant scene has shifted meaningfully over the past decade.
 Where the corridor between I-95 and Military Trail once functioned primarily as a convenience dining zone for commuters and golf-community residents, a smaller tier of operators has established a case for purposeful eating in the area.
 FLOZA sits within that tier, though the venue maintains a low public profile that makes characterizing it from the outside a careful exercise.